"

 4. All of the above

-8. What is an Autogenous Weld
+8. What is an autogenous weld?

-1. Weld using only the base material
+1. A weld using only the base material

-3. Weld is made automatic
+3. A weld that is made automatic

 4. All of the above